Castor Farming in Kenya: Top 5 Reasons to Start in 2025

 Cultivating Castor in Kenya

-Successful castor farming in Kenya involves several key steps:
+Successful castor farming involves several key steps:

 - Variety Selection: Choosing suitable castor varieties based on local climate and soil conditions is crucial.
 Some popular castor varieties in Kenya include Hale, MP 3, and KC-3.